CharlotteGore/Cassette-Express/README.md

 - Reference a Javascript file in your template.
 Get it, and all dependencies, in the right order, in the page.
 - CI Friendly.
 No separate build process.
 No command line tools.
-- Declare dependencies as comments, i.e, `// @reference ../lib/jquery.1.7.2.js`
+- Declare dependencies as comments with relative paths, i.e, `// @reference ../lib/jquery.1.7.2.js`
 - Reference entire directories instead of individual files with `// @reference ../lib`
 - Debug mode returns individual javascript files to the browser and dynamically responds to your changes.
 - Production mode bundles all javascript into a single minified download using Uglify.